GSA/digitalgov.gov/content/news/2016/01/2016-01-29-case-study-ocsits-email-customer-survey-process.md

 slug: case-study-ocsits-email-customer-survey-process
 date: 2016-01-29 10:00:34 -0400
 title: 'Case Study: OCSIT’s Email Customer Survey Process'
-summary: 'At GSA’s Office of Citizen Services and Innovative Technologies (OCSIT), we offer technology services and tools to make government work better.
-To help us gauge the effectiveness of the programs we offer to other government agencies, in 2013 we launched our first Government Customer Experience Index (GCXi) survey.'
+summary: 'To help us gauge the effectiveness of the programs we offer to other government agencies, we launched our first Government Customer Experience Index (GCXi) survey in 2013.'

 authors:
   - rflagg